nicole-whitlock/games/README.md

 ### Benchmarking

 ### Preliminary Experiments
 Preliminary experiments were done on a subset of the data to get an idea of the time and resources required.
-The distilbert for sequence classification was used
+The distilbert for sequence classification was used to gain an understanding of performance and resource requirements (which turned out to be quite extensive)

 # Model Implementation
 ### Framework Selection
 ### Dataset Preparation